IvanoDaneri/SpringBootJWT/readme.txt

    a validity token with a fixed expiry time.

 Enable of specific security configuration is operated by the jwtSecurity property defined in the application properties (application.properties, property: spring.security.jwt).
+Validity token duration is fixed by the sessionDuration property defined in the application properties (application.properties, property: spring.security.jwt.session-duration).

 Let's see the WebSecurityConfig SpringBoot configuration class: